 Find out How to Register to Vote, or to change your name, address, or party affiliation.

 The League of Women Voters has a long, proud history of focusing election campaigns on the issues and helping voters get clear, honest answers to their questions.
 Our guide to How to Pick a Candidate is just part of our determination to keep politics a process for the people.
 Do your part by registering and voting for the candidate of your choice.

 The League of Women Voters of Massachusetts provides candidate and election information thorough it’s online voter guide, VOTE 411.
 This online guide covers all candidate races from U.S. Congress down through statewide races as well as contested county races.
-The guide also covers the Massachusetts Governor’s Council races, and when ballot questions or voters intiatives are on on the balloot, information on those are covered as well.
+The guide also covers the Massachusetts Governor’s Council races, and when ballot questions or voters initiatives are on on the ballot, information on those are covered as well.

 VOTE411 also includes all of the up-to-date information and deadlines for the recently enacted “Safe Elections” law so that you can plan how and when you want to vote.

 LWVN works with other local leagues to put together candidate forums on local county contested races.
 LWVN also holds candidate forums for contested elections during city election years.
 Notifications of all candidate forums are sent to all members of the LWVN through its weekly email newsletter, and are posted on the homepage of this website.

 Find out information on how, when and where to vote.

 - Don’t know where to vote?
 Simply enter your address at www.wheredoivotema.com (provided by the Massachusetts Secretary of State) to find your ward and precinct and learn where your polling place is.
 The Newton Election Commission also offers a downloadable list of polling places in Newton.